Sept 17: Welcome to Bubbles Nirvana

 Consider the following 3 rules of thumb to minimize the amount of clothing required: (1) Bring layers.
 (2) Use the mix-and-match principal (i.e. if it doesn’t mix or match, leave it at home.)
 (3) Use accessories to change the look versus bringing additional clothing.

-Daytime temperatures can vary from 65-75 degrees so pack accordingly.
-While rain is unusual at this time of year, it never hurts to pack a small umbrella
+Daytime temperatures can vary from 65 degrees in Champagne & Burgundy, to 75 degrees in the Rhone & Provence so pack accordingly.
+While rain is unusual at this time of year, it never hurts to pack a small umbrella.

 We have provided free time as detailed in the itinerary.
 Furthermore, it is not mandatory that you attend all of the planned experiences, although most of our clients do!
 This is your trip—if you would rather sleep in, shop, or simply chill at a sidewalk café, then do it!

-The tour ends in Burgundy’s town of Beaune, which is on the rail line to Paris, or south to the French Riviera.
+The tour ends in Provence just outside the town of Avignon which offers high-speed rail service to Paris or to Nice on the French Riviera.
 We can arrange transport for you to any part of Europe, either by train, rental car, or with a private driver.

 - All activities listed in the itinerary

 - Double occupancy in air-conditioned rooms with ensuite bathrooms

 - 8 Dinners with 2.5 glasses of wine per person per dinner